-Students may not be allowed to make up work missed if an absence is unexcused.
-Unexcused absences are generally those that are not excused absences.
 Listed below are the most common reasons given for absences that will be considered unexcused:

-- 1. Family vacations and extended weekend trips.
+- a.
+Family vacations and extended weekend trips.

-- 2. Oversleeping
+- b.
+Oversleeping

-- 3. Ditching
+- c.
+Ditching

-- 4. Car trouble
+- d.
+Car trouble

-- 5. Any absence considered excused which is not cleared by a parental or doctor's note within 48 hours of returning to school.
+- e.
+Any absence considered excused which is not cleared by a parental or doctor's note within 48 hours of returning to school.

 This list is not all-inclusive.
-If you have specific questions regarding unexcused absences, please contact the attendance office.
+If you have specific questions regarding unexcused absences, please contact the Attendance Secretary your child's school.